Earl St. John: International films

 Rank had ambitions to make films that appeared in America.
 St. John used Gregory Peck in The Million Pound Note (1954) and The Purple Plain (1954).

+In July 1954 Rank announced all its films would be made using Visa Vision.

+In 1956 Rank made less comedies and more thrillers.

-In the late 1950s St. John financed a series of adventure films shot on location overseas in colour based on some best-selling novel.
-These included Campbell's Kingdom (1957), set in Canada, with Bogarde; Dangerous Exile (1957), a French Revolution tale with Louis Jourdan; Windom's Way (1957), set in Malaya, with Peter Finch; Robbery Under Arms (1957), set in Australia, with Finch; Sea Fury (1958), made in Spain with Victor McLaglen; The Wind Cannot Read (1958), set in India, with Bogarde; A Tale of Two Cities (1958), set in France, with Bogarde; The Gypsy and the Gentleman (1958) with Melinda Mercouri; A Night to Remember (1958) with Kenneth More; Nor the Moon by Night (1959), set in South Africa with Michael Craig; The 39 Steps (1959) and North West Frontier (1959) with More; and Ferry to Hong Kong (1960), made in Hong Kong with Orson Welles.
+In the late 1950s St. John financed a series of adventure films shot on location overseas (often in colour) based on some best-selling novel.
+These included Campbell's Kingdom (1957), set in Canada, with Bogarde; Dangerous Exile (1957), a French Revolution tale with Louis Jourdan; Windom's Way (1957), set in Malaya, with Peter Finch; Robbery Under Arms (1957), set in Australia, with Finch; Seven Thunders with Stephen Boyd and Tony Wright; Sea Fury (1958), made in Spain with Victor McLaglen; The Wind Cannot Read (1958), set in India, with Bogarde; A Tale of Two Cities (1958), set in France, with Bogarde; The Gypsy and the Gentleman (1958) with Melinda Mercouri; A Night to Remember (1958) with Kenneth More; Nor the Moon by Night (1959), set in South Africa with Michael Craig; The 39 Steps (1959) and North West Frontier (1959) with More; and Ferry to Hong Kong (1960), made in Hong Kong with Orson Welles.

 Rank continued to make comedies such as The Captain's Table (1959) with Gregson and Sinden and Too Many Crooks (1959).
+St John also greenlit a series of films with female leads such as High Tide at Noon, arguing "I think the love story is back and women fans would appreciate a change from the male dominated picture."

+His assistant for many years was Michael Stanley-Evans.